JAMPS657/Advanced_Programming_Projects/Projects/README.md

 Advanced Projects Home page [here](https://github.com/JAMPS657/Advanced_Programming_Projects)

 ### General Information
-Important Note: Projects vary in length, complexity, and goals
+Projects vary in length, complexity, and task being accomplished.
-- some may have code and findings separated
+- Some may have code and findings separated
-- some may use the technical report as the the findings, others using it as supplemental material
+- Some may use the technical report as the the findings, others using it as supplemental material

 ## Project Selection